Act to Ensure Protection of Conscience in Health Care

 b) guilty of unlawful discrimination against a person or class of persons.

-16(1) This Act does not apply when a participation in a designated service
+15(1) This Act does not apply when a contested service

 a) is the principal duty of a